Mitigating Visual Context Degradation in Large Multimodal Models: A Training-Free Decoupled Agentic Framework: Introduction

 Despite these impressive strides, a critical factor severely impacts the efficacy of current MLLMs in long-chain reasoning: \textbf{a progressive loss of visual grounding} ~\citep{jung2025visualattentionfadesselective,liu2025unveilingignorancemllmsseeing}. \textit{As a reasoning chain extends, the model's inference process tends to rely more on its internal textual logic than on the visual input context, causing its conclusions to diverge from the image content.} This divergence often begins with minor visual inaccuracies that subsequently propagate and compound through the reasoning steps.
 This can create a cascade of errors, leading to a final conclusion that is inconsistent with the visual facts and undermining the model's reliability in complex tasks.
 As illustrated in Figure \ref{fig:figure-1}, an MLLM might correctly identify a primary object but, further along its reasoning chain, erroneously describe a non-existent attribute, which then fatally flaws subsequent deductions based on this false detail.

-To address this limitation, we propose a training-free pipeline based on the principle of decoupling reasoning from perception.
-This framework delegates these two cognitive functions to distinct, synergistic modules: an LLM-based Reasoner and an LMM-based Observer.
-The Reasoner, implemented with a text-based LLM, is responsible for the overarching logical inference.
-The Observer, a standard LMM, is tasked with the sole duty of perception: analyzing the visual input to provide direct answers to the Reasoner's questions.
+We argue that this progressive loss of visual grounding is an inherent limitation of the standard Transformer decoder architecture, where maintaining sustained attention on visual tokens becomes increasingly difficult as the textual sequence lengthens.
+Instead of attempting to patch this architectural constraint, \textbf{we introduce a novel agent-centric inference paradigm DRP.} Our framework DRP liberates the reasoning process from the visual encoder's constraints by decoupling perception.
+We empower a powerful LLM to act as a reasoning agent equipped with advanced planning capabilities.
+In this role, the LLM orchestrates the inference process, explicitly invoking the LMM as a visual tool to perceive and retrieve specific visual information precisely when the reasoning chain demands it.

-The operational dynamic is an iterative, structured dialogue.
-The Reasoner drives the process, methodically interrogating the Observer to extract specific visual details essential to its logical progression.
-Upon receiving a query, the Observer grounds its analysis in the image and returns a concise answer.
-This information is then integrated by the Reasoner, which refines its internal state and determines the next line of inquiry.
-This interactive cycle persists until a conclusion supported by sufficient visual evidence is reached.
-Significantly, our approach is designed to be model-agnostic, offering a plug-and-play solution that imposes no requirements for architectural changes or costly model fine-tuning.
+Operationally, this unfolds as a structured, agent-centric dialogue.
+Acting as the central controller, the LLM Reasoner orchestrates the inference process, strategically interrogating the Observer to extract precise visual details essential for advancing its chain of thought.
+The Observer, functioning strictly as an on-demand visual oracle, grounds its analysis in the image to provide concise, factual responses.
+The Reasoner then assimilates this new evidence to update its internal state and formulate the next line of inquiry.
+This interactive cycle persists until the reasoning chain is fully supported by visual facts.
+Crucially, our framework is model-agnostic, offering a lightweight, plug-and-play solution that circumvents the need for architectural modifications or resource-intensive fine-tuning

 We evaluate our framework across multiple challenging visual reasoning benchmarks, including MathVision ~\citep{mathvision}, MM-Vet ~\citep{mmvet}.
 Experiments show that a Qwen2.5-VL-7B-Instruct model ~\citep{Bai2025Qwen25VL}, directed by a Qwen3-32B model ~\citep{yang2025qwen3technicalreport}, efficiently achieves performance parity with a much larger proprietary model like ChatGPT-4o-last ~\citep{openai2024gpt4ocard}, GLM-4v-Plus ~\citep{glm4v} or Claude3.7-Sonnet ~\citep{claude} across a suite of reasoning benchmarks.
 Further analysis reveals that the performance gap between coupled and decoupled approaches widens as reasoning chains increase in length, confirming the fundamental limitations of end-to-end architectures for extended visual reasoning tasks.
 The primary contributions of this work are: